yegor256/blog/_drafts/defensive.md

 }
 {% endhighlight %}

-Then, the class that implement the core functionality:
+Then, the class that implements the core functionality:

 {% highlight java %}
 class DefaultReport implements Report {